Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

   const where = TagQuery.requireAll(tag)

-  // We uniquely identify the Fish by its 'type' and its parametrisation. const fishId = FishId.of('earliest-latest-fish', tag, 0)
+  // We uniquely identify the Fish by its 'type' and its parametrisation.
+  // The version number (1) indicates the version of our program code, e.g. if we
+  // changed the onEvent function, we would increase it to 2,
+  // in order to invalidate the persistent cache. const fishId = FishId.of('earliest-latest-fish', tag, 1)

   return {
     where,